18F/joining-18f/pages/pay-grades.md

 ### What does this "not to exceed two years" mean?

 Most 18F members are "not to exceed" (NTE) employees.
-It's the hiring mechanism we've chosen to allow us to grow so fast.
-NTE means you cannot work at 18F on your position description for more than four years total.
-The tentative and final offer both say two years, but you are eligible to extend for two additional years.
-The only reason you would not be automatically extended is if you failed to adequately perform your job duties.
+NTE is  the hiring mechanism we've chosen to use, and it’s part of what has allowed us to grow so fast.
+The "not to exceed" guidance means you cannot work at 18F in the same  position description for more than four years total.
+Both your tentative and final offer letters state that you can work at 18F for two years, but you’re also eligible to extend your term for another two years (provided you meet certain performance criteria).
+The only reason your position would not be automatically extended is if you failed to adequately perform your job duties.

 ### When will I get a step increase?